 Recent improvements have included replacement of the main building roof and re-rendering and painting the building, installing a hearing loop in the main hall and new double glazed windows throughout.

-Currently the upgrading and replacement of the boiler, hot water system and heating system are in progress although the funding of this has meant limiting other potential improvements.
+Recently the boiler, hot water system and heating system have been upgraded although the funding of this has meant limiting other potential improvements.
 This is all in addition to the ongoing decorating and maintenance that buildings of this age and size constantly require.

-New chairs for use in the main hall are to be provided following a donation of £2000 from the Co-op.
+New chairs for use in the main hall have been provided following a donation of £2000 from the Co-op.

 This entire facility is funded by donations, fund-raising events and income from letting rooms but is all overseen and run by